drew-pi/sort-o-BPB/README.md

 ## Results

+All three sorting methods have the same best and worst case, as we predicted in our hypothesis.

+### BubbleSort

+BubbleSort starts from the rightmost value and compares it to the value immediately to the left of it. if the left value is greater, it swaps the two.
+It then compares the left element from the previous comparison and the element one space to the left of it, traversing the array until it reaches the first element.
+It then makes a pass of the array to check that the array's elements are in descending order from right to left.
-Line of best fit equation for worst case scenario for InsertSort and BubbleSort: O(n)= 760.8 * 1.01^n.
+Line of best fit equation for worst case scenario for BubbleSort: O(n)= 760.8 * 1.01^n.

 Line of best fit equation for worst case scenario for SelectionSort: O(n): n+1